BenGothard/zombie/README.md

 python zombie_transactions.py transactions.csv -n 3
 ```

-PDF statements can also be analyzed if the optional `PyPDF2` dependency is installed.
+PDF statements can also be analyzed when `PyPDF2` or `pdfminer.six` are available.
+If these libraries cannot extract text, the tool will attempt OCR when `pdf2image`,
+`pytesseract` and `Pillow` are installed.
 Text files (`.txt`) and image files containing statement screenshots (`.png`, `.jpg`) are supported when `pytesseract` and `Pillow` are available:

 ```bash